nisargap/nisarga.io/content/article/2018-06-05-conceptualizing-a-service-for-crypto-alerts.md

 twitter:
   card: "summary"
   site: "@nphacker"
-  title: "Conceptualizing a Simple Service for Crypto & Stock Market Informance"
+  title: "Conceptualizing a Simple Service for Crypto & Stock Market Alerts"
   description: "Often times I have ideas for different types of products and services, many times I usually just write these ideas down to come back to them at a different date - this time I wanted to try something different.
 In this post I'll be conceptualizing one of these ideas and how it would look like as product from both a backend and frontend design perspective."
   image: "https://nisarga.io/images/conceptualizing/dashboard-v1.png"
 ---